Onboard with NHS Notify - You must follow the steps to prepare for integration

 They’ll contact you to either:

-- ask you about some of the answers you provided
+• ask you about some of the answers you provided

-- provide access to NHS Notify’s integration environment
+• provide access to NHS Notify’s integration environment

-4. Build your integration
+3. Build your integration

-Once you get access to our integration environment, you can start building your integration with NHS Notify API or NHS Notify MESH.
+Once you get access to our integration environment, you can start building your integration with NHS Notify API (opens in a new tab) or NHS Notify MESH (opens in a new tab).

 How you build your integration to meet your needs is your responsibility.